Debora Price

 Biography

-After reading Law at Trinity Hall, Cambridge in the early 1980s, I qualified as a barrister and practised law in the Middle Temple specialising in complex ancillary relief cases, ultimately becoming a founding member of Coram Chambers, a leading set of barristers’ Chambers specialising in family law.
-I was drawn into academia by concern over possible increases in pensioner poverty as a result of rapid social changes in family life.
-My PhD research (2005) concerned the impact of family change on pension scheme participation in the UK.
+After reading Law at Trinity Hall, Cambridge in the early 1980s, I qualified as a barrister and practised law in the Middle Temple, ultimately a founding member of Coram Chambers, a leading set of barristers’ Chambers.
+In the early 2000s, I transitioned to academia to research pensioner poverty in the context of rapid social changes to family life.

 Research interests